elishagretton/pinterest-data-pipeline744/docs/batch-data-api-configuration.md

 nano kafka-rest.properties
 ```

 In the `kafka-rest.properties` file, update the `bootstrap.servers` and the `zookeeper.connect` variables with the `Bootstrap server string` and `Plaintext Apache Zookeeper connection string` of the MSK cluster.
-These were found previously in [Milestone 1.](./milestone_1.md)
+These were found previously in [`batch-data-ec2-kafka-client.md.`](./batch-data-ec2-kafka-client.md)

-The IAM authentication is also added to the file, similar to in [Milestone 1](./milestone_1.md) where the `client.properties` file is created.
+The IAM authentication is also added to the file, similar to in [`batch-data-ec2-kafka-client-configuration.md`](./batch-data-ec2-kafka-client-configuration.md) where the `client.properties` file is created.

 The `kafka-rest.properties` file should contain the information as follows: